Bill Heindl Sr.: Military service and post-war hockey career

 Heindl's athletic career was interrupted by service in the Royal Canadian Navy during World War II.

 After the war, Heindl played hockey for the Ottawa Senators (1945-1946), Sherbrooke St. Francis (1946-1949), Sherbrooke Saints (1949-1950), and Saskatoon Quakers (1950-1954).

 In 1950, he jumped from Sherbrooke of the Quebec Senior Hockey League (QSHL) to Saskatoon of the Western Canada Senior Hockey League.
 The Sherbrooke club protested to the Canadian Amateur Hockey Association (CAHA).
 Sherbrooke relied on a prior ruling that players were not permitted to transfer without the consent of the prior team.
 The CAHA initially suspended Heindl, but Heindl appealed, and the full CAHA board of governors awarded Heindl to Saskatoon.
 In response to the ruling, the Sherbrooke club recommended that the QSHL withdraw from the CAHA.

 Heindl also served for five months as the coach of the Trail Smoke Eaters hockey club from February through June 1955.

-Later years
+Later life

 Starting in 1954, Heindl was employed in the planning and designing department of the Manitoba Highways Department in Winnipeg.
 He died in 1979 at age 56 at the Grace Hospital in Winnipeg.

 Heindl and his wife, Lillian, had three sons.
 His son, Bill Heindl Jr., played 18 games in the National Hockey League in the early 1970s.